simplesalt/main-9bc77/content/posts/UXforsecurity2.md

 ### User Story 2.2

-_As_ Emma, _I want_ the CRM to be more resistant tocred-stuffing attacks _so that_ I worry less about the CRM getting compromised and the resulting firestorm of response work to me and my team.
+_As_ Emma, _I want_ the CRM to be more resistant to cred-stuffing attacks _so that_ I worry less about the CRM getting compromised and the resulting firestorm of response work to me and my team.

 # Identified Opportunities